lapicidae/vdr-server/README.md

 If you want to use VDRs `"SetSystemTime = 1"` use parameter `"--cap-add=SYS_TIME"` **(untested)**
 [^1]: Simple interface is avalable at `http://<your-ip>:3000`
 [^2]: When the server is running instructions available at: `http://<your-ip>:8099`
+[^3]: WARNING: The whole process has been designed to be as safe as possible!
+Nevertheless, there is no guarantee that the recordings will not be damaged during the cleanup.

 ### User / Group Identifiers
 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.